UTFOIL/Vectorization-Public/SLAVV_tutorial_readme.md

 | :---: | :---: | :---:
 ||![](tutorial/79b.png)|

-### Maximum Intensity Projection Outputs
+### Projections
-(Coloring: strand uniques, depth, and direction) from the middle (1/3 in all 3 dimensions) of the vectors overlaying the image.
+Maximum intensity projection outputs (Coloring: strand uniques, depth, and direction) from the middle (1/3 in all 3 dimensions) of the vectors overlaying the image.
 A|B|C
 :---: | :---: | :---:
 ![](tutorial/80.png)|![](tutorial/80b.png)|![](tutorial/80c.png)